(Translate this site)

 Once again I found myself wrestling against the forces of nature itself for possession of my steering wheel.
 Dennis was screaming at me again, but I didn't have the time or extra faculties available to process his words.
 I knew what I had to do: the trouble lay in doing it.

 "I know!
 I know!"
-I yelled back at Dennis in a vain effort to get him to stop haranguing me, once I began comprehending him again: for he was basically just repeating the same instructions over and over that I was already doing my best to accomplish.
+I yelled back at Dennis in a vain attempt to get him to stop haranguing me, once I began comprehending his words again: for he was basically just repeating the same instructions over and over that I was already doing my best to accomplish.

-The third impact came after a far smaller interval from the second, than the second had after the first.
-Thank God gravity was finally getting a firm hold on us again I thought, even as I fought to avoid a third head-banging (failing) and keep Shadowfast from plunging into the river (succeeding).
+The third impact came after a far smaller interval of time from the second, than the second had after the first.
+Thank God gravity was finally getting a firm hold on us again, I thought, even as I struggled to avoid a third head-banging (failing) and keep Shadowfast from plunging into the river (succeeding).

-Man, was I ever getting the king of all headaches!
+Man, but I was getting the king of all headaches!
 My neck didn't feel so good either.

 For a moment I thought this might be our final landing, but I was wrong: we briefly lifted off yet again, before certainly being on solid ground for good.
 I'm unsure if there was actually daylight between the wheels and ground this last time around, but if not, it was a near thing.

-I was forced to exert the strangest combination of gas and braking actions of my entire life during those couple of minutes: at times I had to accelerate to maintain sufficient control to prevent a disasterous skew towards the drink at right.
-But I also would throttle back and brake at every chance I got due to the thunderous beating we were taking at running over open ground at high speed, plus my desire to escape this raw bleeding edge of control I presently possessed, to something much closer to normal.
+I was forced to exert the strangest combination of gas and braking actions of my entire life during those couple of minutes: at times I had to accelerate to maintain sufficient control to prevent a disastrous skew towards the drink at right.
+But I would also throttle back and brake every chance I got, due to the thunderous beating we were taking by running over open ground at high speed, plus my desire to escape this raw bleeding edge of control I presently possessed, to attain something much closer to normal.

-Something seemed different: it took Dennis and I a little while to realize we were listening to Shadow's open headers now, the mufflers apparently having been destroyed by our landing.
-But after the enormous racket of the run previous the unshielded roar of Shadow's exhaust at normal speeds just wasn't that loud.
+Something seemed different: it took Dennis and I a little while to realize we were listening to Shadow's open headers now, the mufflers apparently having been ripped off by our landing.
+But after the enormous racket of the run just ended, the unshielded roar of Shadow's exhaust at normal speeds just wasn't that loud.

 Dennis and I were wary of being double-crossed and ambushed again.
-So rather than deliver the V.I.P. to the destination we'd been ordered we dropped him off at a church, asking the preacher to get the local doctor and police to check him out as he was the victim of a terrible accident.
+So rather than deliver the V.I.P. to the destination we'd been ordered, we dropped him off at the first church we found with a preacher present, asking the holy man to get the local doctor and police to check him out, as he was the victim of a terrible accident.
 As the V.I.P. now meekly obeyed orders but for some incoherent babbling, was perhaps a little more banged up than me and Dennis due to his strapped down shelf ride, plus looked and stank pretty bad from his repeated self-soiling, he sort of backed up our story.
-And he kept kissing the hand of the preacher like the preacher himself had saved his ass.
+And he groveled before the preacher like the preacher himself had saved his ass.
 Whatever, I thought.
-I wondered how much the V.I.P. would even be able to remember about all this through his alcohol haze.
+I wondered how much the V.I.P. would even be able to remember about all this, through his alcoholic haze.

-It ended up our employer refused to pay us for that last run.
+Our employer ended up refusing to pay us for that last run.
 They claimed it was because we didn't deliver Mister Bee to the designated spot.
 They even threatened to have us arrested and sued the moment we ever mentioned any of this to anyone.
 Though Dennis and I were pretty steamed to lose a big wad of cash for some of the hardest work we'd ever done in our lives (not to mention the fact we'd fulfilled the intent of our contract by saving the V.I.P.), we wanted extrication from that bunch even more than we did the pay.
 So we took our financial lumps and walked away.

 Maybe the biggest stunner of all was how not one scrap of this incident made it into the news.
-Despite all the carnage and likely deaths and severe injuries involved, not one mention was ever made on the local TV news or in the newspapers.
+Despite all the carnage and likely deaths and severe injuries involved, not one mention was ever made on the local TV news, or in the newspapers.
 I know because I looked for it, to see if I could find out more about what had happened and why.
 I also asked others if they'd seen or heard anything about it.
-Even the blocking of the interstate on both sides was not documented with a peep out of any outlet, despite there having to have been many dozens of witnesses, maybe hundreds (keep in mind interstate traffic back then was practically negligible compared to 2004).
+Even the blocking of the interstate on both sides was not documented by any outlet, despite there having to have been plenty of witnesses.

-Even more eerie, I borrowed a friend's car and returned to that stretch of interstate the very next day-- to find almost no sign whatsoever that anything unusual had ever taken place there.
+Even more eerie, I returned to that stretch of interstate the very next day (in a different car), to find almost no sign whatsoever that anything unusual had ever taken place there.
 This was less than 24 hours later, mind you.
 There wasn't even significant glitter of glass shards in places where I was sure I'd find some.
 There were some tire marks here and there, but nothing anyone would deem anomalous for an interstate highway.

-I drove past the hill jump and noted the tall grass had all been neatly mown there as well as across the river, so no mashed places stood out from a distance.
+I drove past the hill jump, and noted the tall grass had all been neatly mown there, as well as across the river, so no mashed places stood out from a distance.
 It also seemed the very sod had been replaced wherever the earth had been seriously disturbed.
-Slight coloration differences in sections of grass, as well as small height discrepancies in various splotches of ground relative to their neighbors could be detected-- but given the natural fluctuations in the local terrain, these freshly made changes were barely discernible the day after events, and would be completely invisible within a week or two, I was sure.
+Slight coloration differences in some sections of grass, as well as small height discrepancies in various splotches of ground relative to their neighbors, could be detected; but given the natural fluctuations in the local terrain, these freshly made changes were barely discernible the day after events; and would be completely invisible within a week or two, I was sure.

-I wondered if Dennis and I were safe.
+After witnessing all this, I wondered if Dennis and I were safe.
 He did too.
 For my part, I tried to be a bit more wary for months afterwards.
 I also sort of dropped out of sight for a while, in one of the few real vacations I'd ever allowed myself up to that time.
-Traveled far away, to a remote area boasting certain amenities I liked but usually would forego in normal circumstances.
+Traveled far away, to a remote area boasting certain amenities I liked, but usually would forego in normal circumstances.

-It helped that those who knew me were accustomed to such sudden explained absences on my part.
+It helped that those who knew me were accustomed to such sudden unexplained absences on my part.

 How long did my retreat last?
 Roughly a year.
-Really should have made it longer, but I ran out of patience.
-But if there still existed any threat related to my last V.I.P. run, I was never able to distinguish it from those stemming from other, newer sources as the years went by.
+I really should have made it longer, but I ran out of patience.
+But if there still existed any threat related to my last V.I.P. run, I was never able to distinguish it from those stemming from other, newer sources, as the years went by.

 Dennis however might not have been so lucky.

 Dennis and I had never been what you'd call friends.
-Rather, we'd basically had a little more in common with one another than with anyone else on the convoy team.
-So maybe we'd spoken a little more to one another than to the other members.
-That was about it, before that final run.
-As we'd never phoned each other except concerning the job, we didn't keep in touch much afterwards either.
+Rather, we'd basically had a little more in common with one another, than with anyone else on the convoy team.
+So maybe we'd spoken a little more to one another than to the other members: that was about it, before that final run.
+As we'd never phoned each other for anything not relating to the job, we didn't keep in touch much afterwards, either.
 Except for a couple of steam-letting sessions about the refused payments and legal threats, and maybe a couple more face-to-face conversations about potential hit contracts on us, I mean.

-Still, I was sorry to hear of him getting killed during one of his stunt shows a few months before I came back out of hiding.
-I only found out about it after I'd emerged from my hidey hole.
+Still, I was sorry to hear of him getting killed during one of his stunt shows.
+I only found out about it after I'd emerged from my hidey hole; turned out it'd happened a few months before that.
 I dug up a newspaper account at a library about the matter, but saw nothing to indicate foul play.
 Of course, with us possibly foiling a big time plot against the V.I.P. in that final run, nothing could be ruled out.

 And setting up a fatal crash for someone who did auto stunts on a regular basis wouldn't be that hard either.

-Please don't thank (or blame) me for what the V.I.P. did later in life: I was just doing my job back then, that's all.
-Of course, I often wonder how things might have gone if I'd quit that job before that last fateful run.
+One of these days, some of you may learn the true identity of the V.I.P.
+If that ever comes about, please don't thank (or blame) me for what the V.I.P. did later in life: for I was just doing my job back then; that's all.
+Of course, I often wonder how differently many things might have gone, if I had quit that job before that last, fateful run.

-Heck, even during the run itself if I'd broken formation and chased that mystery junkyard car just before all hell broke loose, my personal life and maybe even world history itself might have been drastically changed from that moment forward.
-But there was no way for me to know how pivotal that moment would turn out to be, not just for me but maybe everyone worldwide.
+Heck, even during the run itself, if I'd broken formation and gone after that mystery car just before all hell broke loose, my personal life and maybe even world history itself might have been drastically altered from that moment forward.
+But there was no way for me to know how pivotal that moment would turn out to be, not just for me, but maybe everyone, everywhere.
 Sheesh!
 But of course, the existence of Shadowfast himself may well have been the true pivot point: for there would have been no escape possible without him.

 I'd left the mortally wounded Shadowfast parked pretty far out in the boondocks-- on the 90 wooded acres or so of a close rural friend-- during my vacation.

 Poor Shadowfast had been trashed by that last run.
 The list of damages was mind-boggling, even for me.
-I mean, when I'd first bought the car it'd already been classified as totaled by one insurance company.
-But it looked worse off now than it had then.
+I mean, when I'd first bought the car, it'd already been classified as totaled by one insurance company.
+But it looked worse now than it had then.

-In the months before I took off I'd spent a little time in post mortem.
+In the days before I'd taken off for parts unknown, I'd spent a little time in postmortem.

-In building the car I'd made the carpeting easily removable for cleaning.
-One day I pulled up the carpeting to try to hose off some of the excrement that had escaped the V.I.P.'s pants, and discovered the entire car had buckled in the middle.
-There was a massive crease running across the rear floorboard from door to door just behind the two seats, but ahead of the main two roll cage base welds.
+In building the car, I'd made the carpeting easily removable for cleaning.
+One day I pulled up the carpeting to try to hose off some of the excrement which had escaped the V.I.P.'s pants, and discovered the entire car had buckled in the middle.
+There was a massive crease running across the rear floorboard from door to door, just behind the two front seats, but forward of the main two roll cage base welds.
 The buckle apparently stemmed from the punishing hill jump landing(s).
-I can't explain why the top part of the car had no corresponding fold-- but it didn't.
-At least not one which stood out from the other visible damages.
-Maybe the roll cage weld tie ins to the roof framework had something to do with it?
-The bizzare nature of certain of Shadow's injuries didn't stop there.
+I can't explain why the top part of the car had no corresponding fold or bends-- but it didn't, so far as I could tell eyeball-wise.
+At least, not one which stood out from the other visible damages.
+Maybe the roll cage's welded tie ins to the roof framework had something to do with it?
+But the strange nature of certain of Shadow's injuries didn't stop there.

-There was a really weird bend visible in the rear end axle too.
-You could plainly see it from behind, as the driver's side rear wheel seemed to be tilted in at the top and out at the bottom.
+There was a mind-boggling bend visible in the rear end axle too.
+You could plainly see it from behind the car, as the driver's side rear wheel seemed to be tilted in at the top, and out at the bottom.
 But the rear end damage didn't seem to affect the car's driving, or cause braking or wheel bearing problems.
 It was very odd.
-I wasn't sure if the hill jump or the first truck hit-- or both-- were responsible.
-Folks, it looked like the very inner axle to which the wheel was attached had to be bent for things to appear this way externally: but the wheel itself didn't wobble or anything going down the road, which it seems it should have with a bent axle.
+I wasn't sure if the hill jump or the first truck impact-- or both-- were responsible.
+Folks, it looked like the very inner axle to which the wheel was attached had to be bent for things to appear this way externally: but the wheel itself didn't wobble, or do anything else out of the ordinary, going down the road (which it seems it should have, with a bent axle).
 The weirdness was baffling.
-I would have loved to have an expert explain to me how some of these things could be.
+I would have loved to have had an expert explain to me how some of these things could be.

 Shadow was still drivable, believe it or not.
 Though the wind and bad weather were problems with the missing rear window and ruined passenger door.
-The rear window especially hurt, allowing rain to pour in and soak my shag carpeted plywood shelf in the back if left unprotected.
-Of the two 'glass pack' mufflers Shadow had once sported, one was ripped loose of the header flange it had been attached to, while on the other side a good chunk of the headers too had left with their muffler, upon our hill jump landing.
+The rear window especially hurt, allowing rain to pour in and soak my shag carpeted plywood shelf in the back, if left unprotected.
+Of the two 'glass pack' mufflers Shadow had once sported, one had been ripped loose of the header flange it had been bolted to, while on the other side a good chunk of the headers too had left with their muffler, upon our hill jump landing.
 This made Shadow painfully loud to drive now.
 The transmission seemed to occasionally shift a little strangely.
-I didn't replace the missing gas gauge.
-The front air dam wasn't damaged nearly as badly as I expected: only the bottom rubber part had been torn off, with the metal upper suffering some folding along its bottom edge that could be unbent.
-A bit of dam-related tearing between the front fender flares and the dam was evident.
-The front tires had smashed so heavily upwards into the flat steel of the wide custom front fender flares that the fenders themselves had crinkled above, and cracked the combination of fiberglass and bondo used for smoothing their lines.
+The gas gauge was still missing, of course.
+The front air dam wasn't damaged nearly as badly as I'd expected: only the rubber bottom had been torn off, with the metal upper suffering some folding along its bottom edge, which could be unbent.
+A bit of bodywork tearing between the front fender flares and the dam was evident.
+The front tires had smashed so heavily upwards into the flat steel of the wide custom front fender flares, that the fenders themselves had crinkled above, and cracked the combination of fiberglass and bondo used for smoothing out their overall lines.
 By contrast, the rear tires had been deeply slashed by the edges of their factory standard fenders slamming down on them at speed.
-What kept the tires from blowing out I have no idea (they weren't even steel belted radials).
-And they stayed up through following months despite their fatal-looking injuries.
-I suspect Shadow's stripped down weight and toughened suspension were key to the survival of the tires.
+What had kept the tires from blowing out, I have no idea (they weren't even steel belted radials).
+And they'd stayed up through following months, despite their fatal-looking injuries.
+I suspected Shadow's stripped down weight and toughened suspension had been key to the survival of the tires.

-Shadow's front bumper was mostly undamaged, but had been tilted upwards somehow, so that it somewhat appeared angled upwards like a plane taking off from an airport.
+Shadow's front bumper was mostly undamaged, but had been tilted somehow, so that it now appeared angled upwards, like a plane taking off from an airport.
 The angle was more pronounced on the passenger side than the other.
 This upward tilt of the center had forced the left and right ends of the bumper downwards, contributing to the tearing between air dam and front fender flares, as the bumper ends normally sat just above the transition points between same in the bodywork.

 The open front ends of the traction bars were full of dirt they'd scooped up.
 The emergency brake cable running underneath the car had been cut as cleanly as if with a knife.
 Good thing I hadn't needed it after the jump!

 There were sixty-two bullet holes in the body exterior that I could find (I'm counting the shot gun blast as a single hole, though there were a few penetrations inside its diameter which may have been caused by different weapons).
-Far fewer than expected.
-Note that it was extra tough to count the holes in the wrecked passenger side door.
-Beneath the interior shelf one bullet had hit a battery cell, causing some acid damage there.
+It'd been a little tougher to count the holes in the wrecked passenger side door.
+Beneath the interior shelf, one bullet had hit a battery cell, causing some acid leakage and damage there.
 I found sixteen places bullets had been stopped by the metal plate behind my driver's seat.
-And nine on various spots of the roll cage and shelf unfolded armor set up, with another seven behind the passenger seat (the roll cage hits were mostly invisible until you removed the padding).
+And nine on various spots of the roll cage and unfolded shelf armor set up, with another seven behind the passenger seat (the roll cage hits were mostly invisible until you removed the padding).
 There were a couple of ragged holes on the interior panel of the driver's side door which seemed to mark ricochets.
 Yikes!
-Most of the bullet impacts were in the rear area of the car, but there were some to be seen on almost every major body part.
+Most of the bullet holes were in the rear area of the car, but there were some to be seen on almost every major body part.

-The rear bumper was ruined but somehow had stayed attached to the car, despite most of the heads on its restraining bolts being sheared off.
-The lower left and right sides of the custom rear spoiler, as well as my tail lights and the cool factory standard massive gas cap all once part of the rear had been chewed up badly by events.
+The rear bumper was ruined, but somehow had stayed attached to the car, despite most of the heads on its restraining bolts being sheared off.
+The lower left and right sides of the custom rear spoiler, as well as my tail lights and the massive factory standard gas cap all once part of Shadow's rear, had been chewed up badly by events.
 The small body panel which had hung below the bumper and housed my combination back up lights and strobes had disappeared entirely: frayed wires hung down to mark its passing on one side.

-I drove the wounded Shadowfast occasionally during the months before my retreat.
-Partly to determine if it was salvagable.
-Partly to feel out what I wanted to do with the car next.
-These drives were painful to me.
+I drove the wounded Shadowfast a few times before my retreat.
+Partly to determine if it was salvageable.
+And partly to feel out what I wanted to do with the car next.
+Those drives were painful to me.
 And also revealed still more damages.
 For instance, my driver's side motor mount was now broken.
 Again.
 This puzzled me, as it was a new replacement part for the mount I'd broken before, in a perilous mountain escape.
+I would have expected the older and more worn mount on the other side to have broken before the new one.

-I did a few very minor repairs to the vehicle, both before and after my retreat.
-But found myself unwilling to invest much time or money into it.
-I soon stopped driving it entirely.
-But still held onto the car for perhaps another year or so after returning from hiatus, purely for sentimental reasons.
-Finally though, I posted a for sale ad in the local paper, and sold the car cheap.
-For it really was basically a moving pile of parts now.
-I made sure to warn the buyer about all the hazards I knew to exist on the car now, like the sheared emergency brake cable and possibly bent frame and axle.
-I urged them to check out the engine too, for though it still ran it seemed to always be a little too hot and its oil pressure too low now, even at grandmother speeds.
-It was burning a bit of oil now too.
-And of course there was the motor mount.
+I did a few very minor repairs to the vehicle, both before and after my retreat; but found myself increasingly unwilling to invest much more time or money into it.
+I would only drive Shadow one more time after my return.
+I held onto the car for perhaps another year or so after the end of my hiatus, purely for sentimental reasons.
+Finally though, I retrieved Shadow from my friend's place, posted an ad in the local paper, and sold the car cheap.
+For it was basically just a moving pile of parts now.
+I made sure to warn the buyer about all the safety hazards I knew to exist on the car now, like the cut emergency brake cable, and possibly bent frame and axle.
+I urged them to check out the engine too, for though it still ran, it seemed to always be a little too hot now, and its oil pressure too low, even at grandmother speeds.
+It was burning a bit of oil now, too.
+And of course there was the broken motor mount, windshield, and more.

 Even today I still on occasion have dreams I'm driving Shadowfast again.
 But thankfully such dreams rarely involve that last run.